ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/README.md

   batchSize: 64
 }
 ```

-For any terms that are unfamiliar, search for information online and write about what they mean in yours post.

-4. If you are feeling ambitious, try training a model with your own dataset.
+    * If you are feeling ambitious, try training a model with your own dataset.

-Whatever exercise you choose, document the process of working with the data and the ml5.js library in a blog post.
+3. Whatever exercise you choose, document the process of working with the data and the ml5.js library in a blog post.
 It's absolutely ok if nothing works, write a post that explains what you tried, document the errors, and theorize as to what might have gone wrong -- is the bug in your code, the data, the ml5 library, the web editor?
+For any terms that are unfamiliar, search for information online and write about what you tihnk they mean in your post.

-Also include in your blog post a discussion of using the ml5 library itself.
-One of the big challenges of designing a higher level library for machine learning is finding the right balance between hiding the lower level details and exposing the user to concepts and allowing for flexibility / customization.
-Thinking about the difference between programming all the elements of the model (e.g. [Nature of Code Perceptron example](https://natureofcode.com/book/chapter-10-neural-networks/#102-the-perceptron) and working with the `ml5.neuralNetwork()` function, how did this balance sit with you?
+4. In addition to documenting your exercise, reflect on your experience using a new feature of an open source library.
+One of the big challenges of designing a higher level library for machine learning is finding the right balance between hiding the lower level details and allowing for flexibility / customization.
+Thinking about the difference between programming all the elements of the model (e.g. the Perceptron example) and working with the `ml5.neuralNetwork()` function, how did this balance sit with you?
 Is the code easy for you to follow?
 Do you understand what the library is doing?
+What are some roadblocks you anticipate for using the library with your own data?
 Do you have any ideas for improvements or modifications to the ml5.js library?